Job Seekers Resources

 Applying and interviewing for jobs can be a daunting task.
 Expectations of employers are constantly changing and it can be difficult for job seekers to stay up-to-date on the latest trends in resume and interview styles.
 Follow our tips on resumes, interviews, and social media to ensure you are prepared to compete in today’s employment market.
 If you need assistance writing a resume or related career document, contact us!
-We offer professional career writing services.
+We offer professional career writing services alongside our recruiting services.

 - Research.
 Know basic details about the company, job requirements, and hiring manager/interviewer(s) before your interview.
 Ask questions that cannot be found through basic research on a company website.
 Below is a short list of general questions you may consider asking.